kamalkumar17/To-Do-List/README.md

 # To-Do-List
 In this project, we'll create a simple yet effective to-do list application using HTML, CSS, and JavaScript.
-The application will allow users to add, remove, and mark tasks as completed.
+The application will allow users to add, remove, and mark tasks as completed.we can Remove the task After completed.

 ![Screenshot 2024-06-08 190131](https://github.com/kamalkumar17/To-Do-List/assets/160104271/0b3dffce-f7f0-4b4e-928c-333d94a30d51)